• Skip to primary navigation

 This post may contain affiliate links

-This recipe was originally published in January 2017 and updated in January 2025 with new photos and an updated buffalo sauce recipe.
+This recipe was originally published in January 2017, updated in January 2025 with new photos and an updated buffalo sauce recipe, and updated with more tips in June 2026.

 Buffalo wings in a black baking dish with celery, green onions, and dip.